 Opened in fall 2005 as a cooperative venture with the Livingston Parish School System and the citizens of Livingston Parish, the Livingston Parish Literacy and Technology Center, a 39,000 square foot facility, is located at 9261 Florida Boulevard in Walker, Louisiana.
 The goal of the Center is to improve the level of education and quality of life for the citizens of Livingston Parish.
-The Center offers a variety of educational programs, including credit courses, continuing education programs, business training, community music programs, high school scholars program, and summer academic camps.
+The Center offers a variety of educational programs, including credit courses, continuing education programs, business training, community music programs, youth programs, and summer academic camps offered through the Division of Extended Studies programming.